bab3l/go-netbox/docs/ServiceTemplate.md

 ### NewServiceTemplate

-`func NewServiceTemplate(id int32, url string, displayUrl string, display string, name string, ports []int32, created NullableTime, lastUpdated NullableTime, ) *ServiceTemplate`
+`func NewServiceTemplate(id int32, url string, display string, name string, ports []int32, created NullableTime, lastUpdated NullableTime, ) *ServiceTemplate`

 NewServiceTemplate instantiates a new ServiceTemplate object This constructor will assign default values to properties that have it defined,